zfdang/nova-enclave-capsule/README.md

 Enclaver is an open source toolkit created to enable easy adoption of software enclaves, for new and existing backend software.

 This is a Sparsity edition of Enclaver.
-See [here](https://github.com/enclaver-io/enclaver) for original project details.
+See [here](https://github.com/enclaver-io/enclaver) for original project.

 ## Installation